Tory Belleci: Other work

 From 2011 to 2013, he co-hosted Punkin Chunkin on the Science Channel with fellow MythBusters build team members Kari Byron and Grant Imahara.

 In 2013, Belleci created a YouTube channel, Blow It Up, where he and various guests use explosives to blow up everyday items.

 In 2015, Byron and Belleci hosted Thrill Factor, a new show for the Travel Channel.
 In this show they visit and showcase thrill rides around the world and explore a little bit of science such as the effect of G forces on breathing, heart rate and other factors.

 Belleci starred alongside Imahara and Byron in the Netflix show White Rabbit Project, which premiered on December 9, 2016.

 Belleci starred alongside Richard Hammond (Top Gear, The Grand Tour) for the Amazon Video series The Great Escapists, announced in August 2019 which was produced by Hammond's Chimp Productions.
 The fictional six-episode adventure series stranded the two on a deserted island via shipwreck, and the two used available resources to build out the means to survive on the island.

 Beginning in 2020, Belleci co-hosted The Explosion Show on the Science Channel.

-Belleci also appeared in Jackass Forever (2022).
+Belleci also appeared in Jackass Forever (2022), and Jackass: Best and Last (2026).